myelements/myelements.jquery/README.md

 This library is based on thoughts after watching [The 7 Principles of rich web applications](https://www.youtube.com/watch?v=p2F-128e3sI) by [rauchg](https://github.com/rauchg).
 *There's also an [essay](http://rauchg.com/2014/7-principles-of-rich-web-applications/) written about this subjects*.

-After watching that talk I thought about this expected behaviour from a Single Page Applications applied to a single HTML element instead of a whole app.
+After watching that talk I thought about this expected behaviour from a Single Page Application applied to a single HTML element instead of a whole app.

 The principles stated there are: